Major Pay is our convenient and affordable online payment plan!

 Return of funds due by the school and the student and/or parent are charged back to the student’s account and returned to the applicable student aid programs.

 The Unearned Amount of Title IV aid must be returned to the applicable Title IV aid programs in the following order:

-BOOKSTORE VOUCHERS: Students with a credit balance shown on the pre-semester billing statement may request a bookstore voucher to be used in the Millsaps Bookstore to purchase textbooks and supplies.
-If you qualify and would like to request a voucher, please go to the Business Office during the first two weeks of the semester.
-Bookstore vouchers will not be issued prior to the beginning of each semester.
+BOOKSTORE VOUCHERS: Students with a credit balance shown on their student account may qualify for a bookstore voucher to be used in the Millsaps Bookstore to purchase textbooks and supplies.
+If you qualify and notate you would like to use funds toward miscellaneous goods and services on your financial responsibility agreement, you can go to the bookstore during the first two weeks of the semester to purchase your books.

 All students are required to submit a financial responsibility agreement each academic year.

 This agreement should be submitted to the Business Office no later than August 1 or upon registration if after August 1.
-Completed forms can be emailed to firstname.lastname@example.org or faxed to 601.974.1108.
+Completed forms will be submitted electronically to the Business Office through the JotForm link above.